-Such written notice and any notice in such proceedings thereafter may be served by delivery of the same, personally, to the accused person, or by mailing the same by registered or certified mail to the address last theretofore specified by the
+Such written notice and any notice in such proceedings thereafter may be served by delivery of the same, personally, to the accused person, or by mailing the same by registered or certified mail to the address last theretofore specified by the accused in their last notification to the Department.

-All information gathered by the Department during its investigation including information subpoenaed under Section 23 or 38 of this Act and the investigative file shall be kept for the confidential use of the Director, Disciplinary Board, the Medical Coordinators, persons employed by contract to advise the Medical Coordinator or the Department, the Disciplinary Board's attorneys, the medical investigative staff, and authorized clerical staff, as provided in this Act and shall be afforded the same status as is provided information concerning medical studies in Part 21 of Article VIII of the Code of Civil Procedure, except that the Department may disclose information and documents to a federal, State, or local law enforcement agency pursuant to a subpoena in an ongoing criminal investigation.
-Furthermore, information and documents disclosed to a federal, State, or local law enforcement agency may be used by that agency only for the investigation and prosecution of a criminal offense.
+All information gathered by the Department during its 9 investigation including information subpoenaed under Section 10 23 or 38 of this Act and the investigative file shall be kept 11 for the confidential use of the Director, Disciplinary Board, 12 13 the Medical Coordinators, persons employed by contract to advise the Medical Coordinator or the Department, the 14 15 Disciplinary Board's attorneys, the medical investigative 16 staff, and authorized clerical staff, as provided in this Act and shall be afforded the same status as is provided 17 information concerning medical studies in Part 21 of Article 18 19 VIII of the Code of Civil Procedure, except that the Department 20 may disclose information and documents to a federal, State, or 21 local law enforcement agency pursuant to a subpoena in an 22 ongoing criminal investigation.
+Furthermore, information and documents disclosed to a federal, State, or local law 23 enforcement agency may be used by that agency only for the 24 25 investigation and prosecution of a criminal offense.